☻Affections of ear

 It is a dentigerous cyst with fistulous opening on the ear’s anterior edge.

 An opening of the fistula is present at the anterior edge of the ear 1-3 cm from its base, through which a gray mucoid or purulent fluid comes out and runs down the temporal and buccal regions and dries.
 The skin around the opening shows excoriation.
 The fistulous tract is connected to a tooth-like structure that can be determined by passing a probe or by radiography.

-Treatment is primarily surgical and includes surgical excision of the fistula with separation of the bony tooth-like structure form its attachment to the temporal bone, then the wound is closed in layers.
+It is primarily surgical and includes excision of the fistula with separation of the bony tooth-like structure form its attachment to the temporal bone, and closure of wound layers.

 It is an inflammatory condition of the earflap as a result of pyogenic infection of the ear wound.

 The earflap is swollen (of 1-2 cm thickness), warm, and painful.
 The swollen earflap droops to one side and can’t be raised.
 Serous fluid exudates from the ear, dries on both surfaces of the ears and forms crusts.

 1-The external auditory meatus is backed with cotton, an ear bandage is applied and moisten with warm water every 2 hours

 2-Massive dose of antibiotic should be administered.